 David Merwin, who oversees various categories of investments for CalPERS, the state employees retirement system, concurred.
 “You have to live in reality,” he said.
 “You may have smart people and great products, but the valuation may be another thing.”

-Institutional investors, the panelists said, not only examine a start-up’s revenue and expenses, but also look for a solid business plans, a strong management team and potential for growth.
+Institutional investors, the panelists said, not only examine a start-up’s revenue and expenses but also look for a solid business plan, a strong management team, and potential for growth.
 “We look at how it will get done as well as who is going to get it done,” said Ed McNulty of the Central Valley Fund, an investment group with a focus on mid-sized enterprises in the San Joaquin Valley.

-In addition to the hazard of being being headstrong about a company’s valuation, Kerester also warned against entrepreneurs wedding themselves to closely to a particular plan or product.
+In addition to the hazard of being headstrong about a company’s valuation, Kerester also warned against entrepreneurs wedding themselves to close to a particular plan or product.
 “People shouldn’t get locked into just one way of thinking,” he said.
 “They need to listen to feedback from the market, from their customers.
-They may need to take a different path, and adopt to changes in the market environment.”
+They may need to take a different path, and adapt to changes in the market environment.”

 Stearns said additional resources are available to start-ups through the Fresno State center, including a new partnership with Silicon Valley powerhouse Cisco Systems Inc. for tech-oriented small businesses in the San Joaquin Valley.
 Cisco is establishing an Entrepreneur in Residence program through Fresno State in which it will provide expertise and mentorship — and, Stearns said, the potential for a financial investment from Cisco — to a half-dozen selected businesses.
 Fresno State and Bitwise Industries, a downtown Fresno hub for budding tech companies, are working to recruit the first crop of participating businesses now for a six-month program that will begin in January.